qmarsun22/projects/collaborative/feasbility_study_by_VishuPrakash.md

 - Course approval we need to pay 2 lakhs
 - Syllabus contents we need to prepare

 ## Conclusion
  - First we need to see, How will we manage the current project
- - Main Goal is project, How to enable the student from vilage into IT
+ - Main Goal is project, How to enable the student from village into IT
-  - Rent a place in Kalla/Siruvaya
+  - Rent a place in Kallal/A.Siruvayal
-  - MCA or M Phil B Ed student to conduct the course
+  - MCA or M Phil B Ed student to conduct the course ,not sure how much we will pay
   - Saturady 3 hrs - two class, Basic computer and HTML ( 10 days program )